-To accurately evaluate compensation offerings and make recommendations accordingly, Compensation Analysts must have an extensive background in labor law as well as human resources regulations.
+Compensation Analysts must have an extensive background in labor law and human resources regulations to evaluate compensation offerings and make recommendations accordingly.

-They must also possess strong analytical skills so they can effectively analyze data related to employee wages and benefits while keeping an eye on the overall financial health of the organization.
+They must also possess strong analytical skills to effectively analyze data related to employee wages and benefits while keeping an eye on the organization’s overall financial health.

-Preparing for a job interview is essential to ensure that you get the best out of all potential candidates.
+Preparing for a job interview is essential to get the best out of all potential candidates.

-Not only will it help you make an informed decision about who to hire, but it also saves time and resources by making sure everyone interviewed has been adequately screened.
+It will help you make an informed decision about who to hire and save time and resources by ensuring everyone interviewed has been adequately screened.

-Doing these things helps employers identify the most qualified person for the job while also making sure they’re compliant with applicable laws and regulations.
+Doing these things helps employers identify the most qualified person for the job while also ensuring they comply with applicable laws and regulations.

-Planning ahead also gives employers the opportunity to ask relevant questions that get at the candidate’s qualifications and experiences that are most important for the job.
+Planning also allows employers to ask relevant questions about the candidate’s qualifications and experiences that are most important for the job.